Home Balance Exercises for the Dizzy Patient

 - Proprioception provides sense of position in space based on information provided from the muscles, tendons, and joints

-What these exercises try to accomplish is to challenge the inner ear balance system in a graduated fashion by slowly taking away balance information provided by the eyes (by closing them) as well as proprioception (walking heel-to-toe).
+What these exercises try to accomplish is to challenge and thereby improve the inner ear balance system in a graduated fashion by slowly taking away balance information provided by the eyes (by closing them) as well as proprioception (walking heel-to-toe).
 Although the first few exercises may be overly easy and simplistic, balance may be quite challenging by the end (exercise #14).

 Keep in mind that such home exercises will NOT help with dizziness due to BPPV as well as Meniere's Disease.
 It only helps with stable vestibular dysfunction.
 To use an orthopedic analogy, BPPV is like a dislocated shoulder for which a single set of highly specific movements can "cure" the problem.
 Meniere's disease is analogous to severe muscle cramps (periods of absolute normalcy followed by extreme abnormality).
 Stable vestibular dysfunction is analagous to weak muscles for which working out in the gym regularly is required to make them stronger.